wmcadigital/wmn-design-system/src/www/pages/patterns/timetables/index.njk.md

 <h3>When to use it?</h3>

--On a train station page
+- On a train station page

 <h3>How it works?</h3>